BOFHers/Github-Gitlab-Auto-Deploy/README.md

 * Make it executable: ```chmod 755 /etc/init.d/gitautodeploy```
 * Also you need to make ```GitAutoDeploy.py``` executable (if it isn't already): ```chmod 755 GitAutoDeploy.py```
 * This init script assumes that you have ```GitAutoDeploy.py``` in ```/opt/Gitlab_Auto_Deploy/GitAutoDeploy.py```.
 If this is not the case, edit ```gitautodeploy``` init script and modify ```DAEMON``` and ```PWD```.
 * Now you need to add the correct symbolic link to your specific runlevel dir to get the script executed on each start up.
-On Debian_Sys-V just do ```update.rc.d gitautodeploy defaults```
+On Debian_Sys-V just do ```update-rc.d gitautodeploy defaults```

 ### Systemd